galterlibrary/invenio-subjects-mesh-lite/README.md

 (venv) invenio galter_subjects mesh file -d /path/to/downloads/storage/ -y YEAR -f topic -o invenio_subjects_mesh_lite/vocabularies/subjects_mesh.csv
 ```

+Sorting the resulting csv is a nice touch for humans to better parse the changes between versions.

 When you are happy with the list, bump the version in `pyproject.toml` and release it.